onino-js/NEAT/documentation/neat-implementation.md

 # NEAT implementation

-The aim of this document is to synthetize the rules for designing a NEAT and to describe them with an algorithmic point of view (ie. as a succetion of computing steps over objects).
+The aim of this document is to synthetize the rules for designing a NEAT and to describe them with an algorithmic point of view (ie. as a succetion of high level computing steps).
 The description is language agnostic so that a developper would easily reproduce a NEAT in any programming language.
 All quotes in this document comes from [Evolving Neural Networks through Augmenting Topologies](https://www.cs.utexas.edu/users/ai-lab/pubs/stanley.gecco02_1.pdf).

 ### Introduction